sclaussen/cathedral2021/README.md

 - 6:30pm - begin return hike starting at the backside of cathedral
 - 8:30pm - Returned to the trailhead (11 hours car to car)

-Reminders from this climb:
+Notes from the climb:
-- Wearing in our harnesses worked out well
+- Wearing in our harnesses on the hike in/out worked out well
-- We needed all the water we took (3L for Caden and I plus a couple liters on the approach)
+- We needed all the water we took (3L for Caden and I during the climb plus a couple liters on the approach)
 - The more high altitude acclimation we can do prior, the better (Caden suffered from some altitude sickness during the adventure)
+- GoPro batteries and SD card size: next time around I'd take two GoPro 9s, and use two 256GB microSD cards.
+I ended up swapping micro SDs on the summit block (crazy)!
+I'd also switch batteries every two pitches or so just to make sure I didn't miss any action.
+- Going light on the cams worked well

+And repeating some notes from the last time we climbed:
+- Consider taking more water then what you think you'll need, leave extra at the base for the return, drink a lot over the first three pitches.
+- There aren't many picnic ledges, so the food you eat on the route needs to be easily accessible and quickly consumable.
+- Don't forget sunscreen & sunglasses!